AndreCanto00/Tweets_to_Emotions/README.md

-# Progetto di Analisi dei Tweet
+# Tweet Analysis Project.

 [![Run Python Tests](https://github.com/AndreCanto00/Tweets_to_Emotions/actions/workflows/test.yml/badge.svg)](https://github.com/AndreCanto00/Tweets_to_Emotions/actions/workflows/test.yml)

-Questo repository contiene un progetto di data science per l'analisi dei tweet.
-Utilizziamo librerie come `pandas`, `matplotlib`, `seaborn`, `nltk` e altre per eseguire la pulizia, la tokenizzazione, la visualizzazione e l'analisi dei dati dei tweet.

-## Struttura del Progetto
+This repository contains a data science project for tweet analysis.
+We use libraries such as `pandas`, `matplotlib`, `seaborn`, `nltk` and others to perform cleaning, tokenization, visualization and analysis of tweet data.

+The file Project_requirements.pdf contains the project requests.
+The file Paper.pdf contains the results of the project.

+## Project Structure.

-- `.github/workflows/`: Contiene i workflow di GitHub Actions per l'esecuzione automatica dei test.
+- `.github/workflows/`: Contains GitHub Actions workflows for automated test execution.
-- `notebooks/`: Contiene i notebook Jupyter per l'analisi esplorativa dei dati.
+- `notebooks/`: Contains Jupyter notebooks for exploratory data analysis.
-- `src/`: Contiene il codice sorgente per la pulizia, la tokenizzazione, la visualizzazione e l'analisi dei dati.
-- `tests/`: Contiene i test unitari per il codice sorgente.
+- `src/`: Contains source code for data cleaning, tokenization, visualization, and analysis.
+- `tests/`: Contains the unit tests for the source code.
-- `tweet_emotions.csv`, `concatenated_tweets_by_category.csv`, `detached_tweets_by_category.csv`: File CSV con i dati dei tweet.
+- `tweet_emotions.csv`, `concatenated_tweets_by_category.csv`, `detached_tweets_by_category.csv`: CSV files with tweet data.

-## Requisiti
+## Requirements.

-Per eseguire questo progetto, è necessario installare le seguenti dipendenze:
+To run this project, you need to install the following dependencies:

 - `pandas`
 - `matplotlib`